bairyn/fuhivla-forms/table-simplified-info.md

 asterisk (can decompose if the right text is added but cannot if input ends there (as in ‘$’)).
 The first line afterwards is like a B, which I leave as an empty line.
-For the cv pattern word itself, trace the input characters leading to that state, and look at the right-hand side of the annotated transition line to see what that input character leads to.  ‘^’ denotes the initial parser state.
+For the cv pattern word itself, trace the input characters leading to that state, and look at the left side of the annotated transition line to see what that the state is combined with an appended input character.  ‘^’ denotes the initial parser state.

 Finally, after the slinku'i test is enabled, since a brivla that starts with a vowel is necessarily morphologically separate from preceding words, we manually